Arvery Henry Hurlstone

 Introduction:

 Inexperienced and with limited education, Arvery Henry Hurlston became a seaman at age 17.
-With a goal of providing financially for his stepmother and later his own family, the journey began as a Messman.
-Determined to succeed, Avery's ambitious, personable nature and willingness to learn was admirable.
+Intending to provide financially for his stepmother and later his own family, the journey began as a Messman.
+Determined to succeed, Avery's ambitious, personable nature and willingness to learn were admirable.
 As such, Avery was promoted five times in the nine years away at sea, eventually becoming a Bo's'n.
-His selflessness enabled his family to live comfortably, provided land and a home.
+His selflessness enabled his family to live comfortably, providing them with land and a home.

 Using many of the skills honed during his seafaring years, Arvery came home to build a successful career as a master carpenter, plumber and electrician.
-He has trained, managed and mentored many young men as a carpenter and his craftsmanship can be seen on many buildings on Cayman Brac.
-As a member of the Cayman Islands Seafarers Association in Cayman Brac, Arvery has dedicated his years off the water to assisting fundraising events namely with cooking and baking for the annual picnic to help ensure that funds are continually raised to ensure that all seamen have a good quality life.
-It's for the above reasons that I believe distinguish Arvery and make him deserving of this award.
+He has trained, managed, and mentored many young men as a carpenter, and his craftsmanship is evident in the many buildings on Cayman Brac.
+As a member of the Cayman Islands Seafarers Association in Cayman Brac, Arvery has dedicated his years off the water to assisting with fundraising events, particularly by cooking and baking for the annual picnic, to help ensure that funds are continually raised to support a good quality of life for all seamen.
+It's for the above reasons that I believe Arvery distinguishes himself and makes him deserving of this award.